ykvit/flow-ai/backend/README.md

 ## Testing

-The project contains a suite of integration tests that run inside a fully containerized, isolated environment.
+The project contains a comprehensive, multi-layered test suite to ensure code quality and prevent regressions.

+-   **Unit Tests**: Located alongside the code they test (e.g., `chat_service_test.go`), these tests verify all business logic in complete isolation.
+They use mock objects (`mockery`, `sqlmock`) to simulate dependencies, making them extremely fast and reliable.
+-   **Integration Tests**: Located in the `/tests` directory, these tests verify the end-to-end "happy path" functionality of the API by running the application against a real, containerized database and Ollama instance.

-To run all backend tests and generate an HTML coverage report, run the following command from the **project root**:
+To run all backend tests (unit and integration) and generate an HTML coverage report, run the following command from the **project root**:

 ```sh
 make test-backend
 ```
 The report will be available at `coverage/coverage.html`.
+This command automatically regenerates mocks and tidies Go modules.

 ## Running Locally (Without Docker)